-The Seven Spiritual Laws of Success by Deepak Chopra Book Summary & Commentary
+The Seven Spiritual Laws of Success Summary: 5 Best Lessons from Deepak Chopra

 The Seven Spiritual Laws of Success Quick Summary:The Seven Spiritual Laws of Success is about reaching our dreams with ease, through following wisdom from both ancient religions and modern spiritual teachers.
 Deepak Chopra says we can attain much more than just material success, if we follow practices like silence, non-judgment, giving, intention and detachment.